dbieber/davidbieber.com/hugo/content/snippets/2020-12-27-even-faster-snippet-publishing-from-roam.md

 If it works as intended, the snippet will update itself on GitHub after I stop typing for several seconds.
 I've now stopped typing, we'll see what happens.

 It worked!
 [Here's the commit](https://github.com/dbieber/davidbieber.com/commit/1f1ad4680e1d538f699cf2cd420f0c04a4bf528a) that was made automatically after I finished the previous sentence.

+This will make publishing snippets even easier going forward.